haxegon/plugin_layers/README.md

 ## Documentation

-See <a href="https://github.com/haxegon/plugin_layers/tree/master/documentation">the documentation folder</a> for complete documentation.
+See <a href="https://github.com/haxegon/plugin_layers/wiki">the wiki</a> for complete documentation.

 ## About Layers